sandruschka/accessibility-workshop/README.md

 <br>

-We've made it easy for you..
+We've made it easy for you...
 You should be able to detect the color contrast errors simply by using your eyes 👀

 <br>